msgpack/msgpack-javascript/README.md

 }
 ```

 ### `decodeMultiStream(stream: ReadableStreamLike<ArrayLike<number> | BufferSource>, options?: DecodeAsyncOptions): AsyncIterable<unknown>`

-It is alike to `decodeAsync()` and `decodeArrayStream()`, but the input `stream` consists of multiple MessagePack items.
+It is alike to `decodeAsync()` and `decodeArrayStream()`, but the input `stream` must consist of multiple MessagePack-encoded items.
+This is an asynchronous variant for `decodeMulti()`.

-In other words, it could decode an unlimited stream and emits an item one by one.
+In other words, it could decode an unlimited stream and emits a decoded item one by one.

 for example: